 which also prove effective.

-to avoid sea sickness on Lake Michigan you will want to avoid unpleasant,
+boat, to avoid sea sickness on Lake Michigan you will want to avoid

-or check your phone or go inside the cabin– otherwise you’re setting
+anything or check your phone or go inside the cabin– otherwise you’re

 Finally, since seasickness is generally caused by an imbalance

 in your inner ear, make sure you keep your sinus cavities clear